3 paramedics injured after brick thrown at ambulance in Woodlawn

 CHICAGO (WLS) --Three paramedics were injured after a brick was thrown at an ambulance in the Woodlawn neighborhood on the South Side Thursday afternoon, Chicago police said.

-The ambulance was in the 6500-block of South Stony Island Avenue when at about 12:44 p.m., a male suspect through a brick through the window, police said.
+The ambulance was in the 6500-block of South Stony Island Avenue when at about 12:44 p.m., a male suspect threw a brick through the window, police said.

 Three paramedics were injured and transported to an area hospital with non-life threatening injuries, police said.